aws-samples/eks-workshop/content/advanced/330_servicemesh_using_appmesh/port_to_app_mesh/_index.md

 Each time there is a new version of `proddetail` release, we also need to release a new version of `prodcatalog` to support both the new and the old version to point to its version-specific endpoints.
 It works, but it's not an optimal configuration to maintain for the long term.

-`prodcatalog` backend service is deployed to Faragate, and rest of the services `frontend-node` and `proddetail` are deployed to Managed Nodegroup, we need to add all these services into the App Mesh and ensure these microservices can communicate with each other.
+`prodcatalog` backend service is deployed to Fargate, and rest of the services `frontend-node` and `proddetail` are deployed to Managed Nodegroup, we need to add all these services into the App Mesh and ensure these microservices can communicate with each other.

 #### Solution